unspentspace/.github/profile/README.md

 The space should be significantly unused, neglected or disregarded, and not necessarily highly regarded.
 This does not mean it can't be in a central location, but it should be a space that is looking for a little bit of love.

 ### Privacy
 When designed the physical environment for the space and also the logistics for how members interact with the space, privacy should be forefront of mind.
 For example, where possible, avoid members having to dox themselves more than they already need to.
-Instead of accepting membership payments via fiat rails online, you can accept bitcoi, cash or trade space time for a helpful hand.
+Instead of accepting membership payments via fiat rails online, you can accept bitcoin, cash or trade space time for a helpful hand.

 Another example of where privacy can be maintained is ensuring adherance to respecting the space by using a multi-sig account for bond, rather than using surveillance inside the building.